Strategy

 • 24+ hours: Window closing, story becomes yesterday's news

-The SVB collapse
+The SVB Collapse

 When Silicon Valley Bank collapsed in March 2023, fintech startups that offered banking alternatives saw their moment.
 Brex's CEO was quoted in major outlets within hours, positioning their product as the solution.
 Mercury's founder thread on Twitter got picked up by TechCrunch.
 These companies didn't create the news — they rode the wave.

-The Twitter chaos
+The Twitter Chaos

 When Elon Musk took over Twitter, social media management startups jumped in.
 Buffer published data on Twitter alternatives.
 Mastodon's founder gave interviews about decentralized social networks.
 Every startup with a social angle found their hook.